jumpserver/jumpserver/README.md

 <p align="center">
-    For 9 years, dedicating wholeheartedly, crafting a high-quality Open-Source Bastion Host.
+    For 9 years, pouring heart and soul into creating a high-quality open-source bastion host.
 </p>

 ------------------------------